Update: Our Google Pixelbook Go review is now live. Check it out to see our verdict.

 |Colours||“Just Black” and “Not Pink”|

-The Pixelbook Go will become one of the very few Chromebooks to feature the option of a 4K display, although you’ll have to pay a whopping £1329 for the luxury.
+The Pixelbook Go is one of the very few Chromebooks to feature the option of a 4K display, although you’ll have to pay a whopping £1329 for the luxury.

-While it’s great to see the Pixelbook Go using Intel Core processors, it’s slightly disappointing it will be limited to Intel’s 8th Generation CPUs, especially since 10th Generation iterations recently launched.
+While it’s great to see the Pixelbook Go using Intel Core processors, it’s slightly disappointing that it’s limited to Intel’s 8th Generation CPUs, especially since 10th Generation iterations recently launched.
 That said, Chromebooks are not known for their powerhouse performance.

 Related: Pixel 4 XL review – hands-on with the new Google phablet